JiaXinEu/tp/docs/UserGuide.md

 ### 7.1 Viewing help : `help`

 Shows a message explaining how to access the help page.

+Don't worry about saving this user guide, as this link will lead you back here!

 ![help message](images/helpMessage.png)